 Throughout research literature, childhood trauma is pervasive (Burke Harris, 2018; Crosby, 2015; Jennings, 2019; Tough, 2016).
 Trauma among school-aged children is considered "a public health epidemic" (Craig, 2016, p.
 28).
 In fact, more than 25% of children experience physical, sexual, or emotional trauma (Crosby, 2015).
 Overall, in their research, McInerney and McKlindon (2014) found one half to two thirds of children have experienced trauma.
 In North Carolina, 68% of 16-year-old students had experienced trauma, with 37% experiencing two or more incidents (McInerney & McKlindon, 2014).
 The National Survey of Children's Health in 2011-2012 indicated nearly 35 million U.S. children experienced at least one type of childhood trauma (Souers & Hall, 2016).
-According to Nealy-Oparah and Scruggs-Hussein (2018), 60% of students have experienced 3-4 adverse childhood experiences.
-Based on my reading of the research and my experiences as a teacher, I believe it is important for school personnel to respond to trauma's prevalence so students feel supported.
+According to Nealy-Oparah and Scruggs-Hussein (2018), 60% of students have experiences as a teacher, I believe it is important for school personnel to respond to trauma's prevalence so students feel supported.